josephrexme/josephrex.me/_posts/2014-06-18-sending-files-over-ajax-requests-with-jquery.md

 });
 {% endhighlight %}

-and for those using older versions of jQuery, it should be something like this you have:
+and for those using older versions of jQuery or haven't realized the essence of promises, it should be something like this you have:
 <!--more-->

 {% highlight javascript %}